By David Joel Miller.

 We as a society create these angry depressed and isolated adult mentally ill by our unwillingness to recognize and help these youths who are struggling to overcome an emotional issue.

 What is critically needed is more emphasis on early detection and treatment of mental and emotional challenges.
-We also need social service systems that believe in recovery rather than permanently marginalizing the mentally or emotional ill.
+We also need social service systems that believe in recovery rather than permanently marginalizing the mentally or emotionally ill.

 David Miller, LMFT, LPCC